-- For women requiring an extended hospital stay, our inpatient high-risk pregnancy unit at Sacred Heart Hospital Pensacola strives to provide a comfortable, soothing experience in the weeks leading up to your delivery, with activities such as a social hour when patients can meet other moms-to-be and share your experiences together.
+- For women requiring an extended hospital stay, our inpatient high-risk pregnancy unit at Ascension Sacred Heart Pensacola strives to provide a comfortable, soothing experience in the weeks leading up to your delivery, with activities such as a social hour when patients can meet other moms-to-be and share your experiences together.

 Through our affiliation with the University of Florida College of Medicine, physicians are able to apply upon completion of residency training to the maternal-fetal medicine fellowship at the University of Florida in Gainesville.

 With no fellows on this always-busy service, residents will gain first-hand surgical experience alongside Northwest Florida’s only gynecologic oncologists.
-Our gynecologic oncologists practice out of the Sacred Heart Cancer Center, which is affiliated with MD Anderson Cancer Network®.
+Our gynecologic oncologists practice out of the Ascension Sacred Heart Cancer Center, which is affiliated with MD Anderson Cancer Network®.
 A program of The University of Texas MD Anderson Cancer Center, MD Anderson Cancer Network is a research-driven institute that is ranked by U.S. News and World Report as the nation’s top cancer treatment center.
-Because of the excellent care that Sacred Heart and its physicians already provide, MD Anderson Cancer Network selected Sacred Heart as an ally in the fight against cancer.
+Because of the excellent care that Ascension Sacred Heart and its physicians already provide, MD Anderson Cancer Network selected Ascension Sacred Heart as an ally in the fight against cancer.

-As a result of this affiliation, Sacred Heart cancer patients are treated according to the latest clinical care guidelines developed by teams of specialists at The University of Texas MD Anderson Cancer Center.
-Sacred Heart Cancer Center undergoes ongoing and rigorous review of its standards and practices to ensure it meets MD Anderson’s high standards of care.
+As a result of this affiliation, Ascension Sacred Heart cancer patients are treated according to the latest clinical care guidelines developed by teams of specialists at The University of Texas MD Anderson Cancer Center.
+Ascension Sacred Heart Cancer Center undergoes ongoing and rigorous review of its standards and practices to ensure it meets MD Anderson’s high standards of care.